Pál Kinizsi: Origin and early life

 Kinizsi's ancestry is obscure.
 According to some he was a son of a miller, and prior to his military career, he was a journeyman miller.
-According to some Serbian historians, he was of Serbian origin, and was possibly a descendant of Vuk Branković, though this could not be determined.
+The available old documents from the Hungarian National Archives suggest that Paul Kinizsi was born into a Hungarian noble family from Abaúj County in northern part of the Kingdom of Hungary.
 According to the research of contemporary Hungarian historians, Pál Kinizsi was of Hungarian nationality and was most likely born in Abaúj County, in the village of either Kiskinizs or Nagykinizs.
 Scholars have been able to trace the genealogy of the Kinizsi family back to the thirteenth century, where the possible presence of Germanic elements—and to a lesser degree perhaps Slavic ones—cannot be entirely excluded.
 In Kinizsi’s time, the ethnic composition of Abaúj County was predominantly Hungarian, with some German communities, particularly in the vicinity of Hernádnémeti.
 His Hungarian mother tongue and Catholic faith are further supported by the fact that in the 1480s Kinizsi founded a monastery for the Pauline Order at Nagyvázsony, an order of distinctly Hungarian origin, where he also chose his final resting place.

 The first mention of his name is in 1464, in a Latin written document mentioning that Egrenius (His Excellency) Paulus de Kenezy receives a possession in the Abaúj County.
 Later in 1510, appears also in form of Paulo de Kynys Comiti Themesiensi et Generali Capetaneo partium Regni nostrum inferiorum.

+In Romanian historiography, Paul Kinizsi was traditionally considered to have been born into a humble knezial family from Banat.
+However, according to Romanian historian Adrian Magina, this claim was inaccurate, and Kinizsi's only connection with the territory of Banat was his role as Count of Temes and general captain of the southern regions of the Kingdom of Hungary.
+According to some Serbian historians, he was of Serbian origin, and was possibly a descendant of Vuk Branković, though this could not be determined.
+After analysing historical documents, Serbian historian Aleksandar Ivanov reached the firm conclusion that Paul Kinizsi was neither of Serbian origin nor a native of Banat.